 The first, and perhaps the most obvious, is to avoid putting yourself in a situation where your brain will become task saturated.
-This can be easier said than done because sometimes the situations that lead to task saturation are unexpected or unpredictable.
+This can be easier said than done because sometimes the situations leading to task saturation are unexpected or unpredictable.
 However, this is not always the case.

 There are people who routinely work in task saturated environments, suffer the ill effects, and continue to expose themselves to the dangers of having their situational awareness impacted by doing it over and over again.
-Their lack of consequence has given them a false sense of confidence that they are a good “multitasker” (which is a complete myth).
+The lack of consequence may give them a false sense of confidence that they are a good “multitasker” (which is a complete myth).

-Second, if you can anticipate environments where task saturation will occur, arrange to have someone – or several someones – help you out in managing the information.
+Second, if you can anticipate environments where task saturation will occur, arrange to have someone – or several someones – help you manage information.
 If the rain falls over a larger geographic landscape, there is more ground to soak it up.
 If the information is shared over several brains, there are more neurons to process it.
-The trick here is to assign specific tasks to each person so everyone doesn’t become task saturated by trying to process all the information.
+The trick here is to assign specific tasks to each person so everyone doesn’t become task saturated by trying to process all the same information.
 Not delegating the tasks to specific people defeats the purpose of getting help to manage information.

 Third, is to write things down.
 While this seems like such a simple idea, so many people are either ill-equipped to write something down (no immediate access to a pen and paper), or they are so overwhelmed in the moment that they forget to write things down.
 Writing things down is like taking a bucket and scooping up the “important” water before it runs off the land.
 The bucket allows you to capture and hold your important water.
 The note pad allows you to capture and hold your important information.
 That way, when you start getting task saturated and forgetting information, you can refer to your notes.